- On devices running Android 13:

 - Zebra devices running Android 13:

-- No longer able to process XML directly (see "Note to Developers, EMMs" above)
+- No longer able to scan XML barcodes for device staging (see "Note to Developers, EMMs" above)

-- Enterprise Home Screen support for Managed Configuration
+- Enterprise Home Screen support for Managed Configurations

 Dates subject to change without notice